amanda-wahlers/portfolio/README.md

 ## 2. Analysis of Bozeman's Recent Short-Term Rental (STR) Law

-Project goal: Explore the effects of Bozeman's December 2023 short-term rental law on Airbnb listings.
-The law banned new whole-property short-term rentals, limited where STRs could locate in the city, and (essentially) put a limit on the number of listings a host can have in Bozeman.
+Project goal: Explore the effects of Bozeman's December 2023 short-term rental (STR) law on Airbnb listings.

+Background: Bozeman's December 2023 STR law banned new whole-property short-term rentals, limited where STRs could locate in the city, and (essentially) put a limit on the number of listings a host can have in Bozeman.

 Data: Bozeman, Montana, US; August, 2023 - June, 2024; downloaded from Inside Airbnb @ https://insideairbnb.com/get-the-data/